zenimages/devart-template/project_summary.md

 ## Link to Prototype

-Compiled version is available to install from [userscripts.org](http://userscripts.org/scripts/show/405936).
+Compiled version is available to install from [userscripts.org](http://userscripts.org/scripts/show/405936) ([source code](https://github.com/zenimages/devart-template/blob/master/project_code/zenimages.min.user.js)).

 ## Example Code
 Just to give an idea, how it works, the core of the extension is a database of color entries, like this: